rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Essentially, ariables can be used to create dynamic queries.
+Essentially, variables can be used to create dynamic queries.
 Following the best practices in GraphQL, we don't need manual string interpolation to structure a dynamic query later on.
 Instead, we provide a query that uses variables as arguments, which are available when the query is sent as a request to the GraphQL API.
 You will see both implementations later in your React application.

 Sidenote: You can also define a **default variable** in GraphQL.
 It has to be a non-required argument, or an error will occur about a **nullable variable** or **non-null variable**.
 For learning about default variables, we'll make the `organization` argument non-required by omitting the exclamation point.
 Afterwards, it can be passed as a default variable.